jostrzol/mst-proj/README.md

   `espflash` will find it automatically (slower).
 - `ESPFLASH_BAUD=115200` -- baud rate for flashing ESP programs.
 If left empty, `espflash` will pick the safest (slowest) possible option.
-- `USB_VENDOR` -- ESP USB port vendor identifier, on how to get this.
-Required for benchmarking on ESP.
+- `USB_VENDOR` -- ESP USB port vendor identifier.
+Required for benchmarking and flashing on ESP.
 See [esp-rs documentation](https://docs.esp-rs.org/std-training/02_1_hardware.html) for information on how to set this value.
 - `USB_PRODUCT` -- ESP USB port product identifier.
-Required for benchmarking on ESP.
+Required for benchmarking and flashing on ESP.
 See [esp-rs documentation](https://docs.esp-rs.org/std-training/02_1_hardware.html) for information on how to set this value.